ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 Globus
 -----------

 `Globus <https://www.globus.org>`_ is a web-based file transfer system that works in the background to move files between systems with **Globus Endpoints**.
-Globus is a good tool to use when transferring many files or large files to and from your directories.
+Globus is a good tool to use to transfer many files or large files to and from your directories.

 .. _globus-link:

 One-Time Setup
 ~~~~~~~~~~~~~~~~

-To use Globus to transfer files to and from your NCSA resource directories, you first need to "link" your NCSA (Delta, Hydro, and Nightingale) or UIUC (ICC) identity.
+To use Globus to transfer files to and from your NCSA resource directories, you first need to *link* your NCSA (Delta, Hydro, and Nightingale) or UIUC (ICC) identity.

 #.
 Go to `globus.org <globus.org>`_ and click on **LOG IN**.